 Signe is an interdisciplinary scholar with a B.A. in Anthropology from Wesleyan University and an M.S. in Global Studies from Lund University in Sweden.
 She works with feminist and critical race approaches to global political economy, and is interested in ways that collective identities are mobilized in reproduction of and resistance to economic systems.
 Her dissertation research examines the politics of diversity and inclusion in the financial sector in the decade following the 2008 financial crisis.
 Her chapter on "Feminist and Gender Studies Approaches to Financialization" is included in the Routledge International Handbook on Financialization (2020)

-Signe holds a Graduate Certificate in Advanced Feminist Studies, as is working as a Teaching Associate in the Women, Gender and Sexuality Studies Department at UMass Amherst for the 2021-2022 academic year.
+Signe holds a Graduate Certificate in Advanced Feminist Studies, and is working as an Instructor in the Women, Gender and Sexuality Studies Department at UMass Amherst for the 2022-2023 academic year.